Financial Inclusion

 Accessible Banking Solutions

-We are committed to increasing people’s access to financial tools, while seeking to ensure that our products are affordable for as many members of our community as possible.
+We are committed to increasing people’s access to financial tools by ensuring our products are designed with affordability in mind for the communities we serve.
 This helps people access financial freedom for themselves and their families.
 Our Steps Toward Achieving Results (STAR) program is designed to make owning a home an affordable reality.
-This year, through our STAR program, we helped 66 families reach their goals of homeownership or improvement.
+This year, through our STAR program, we helped 334 families reach their goals of homeownership or home improvement.

 To further support financial access, PRISM accounts come with waived fees for our youngest and senior customers.
 Additionally, we offer Thank U Checking, a low-cost account option for military personnel, educators, healthcare professionals and first responders.